InsightReactions/TinyLlama/README.md

 Tiny Llama is a baseline configuration layer on top of Debian:latest, which provides the following value:
 - Pre-packaged AI WebUI software which alleviates the technical experience required to use the latest open-source AI products and can be enjoyed on any device with appropriate aspect ratio displays (per-product basis).
 - Effortless access to a growing and continuously updating repository of cutting-edge open-source AI technologies
-- mDNS server auto-discovery support paired with iOS/Android apps for ease of access using your favorite mobile web browser
+- mDNS server auto-discovery support for ease of access using your favorite mobile web browser
 - A landing page on port 80 for a 'Home Portal' where all of the web apps can be accessed without memorizing or bookmarking urls
 - Premium content that provides a 'robust default experience' for each AI product such as:
   - [User How-to Guides](https://tinyllama.insightreactions.com/guides)